rmupap/rmupap.github.io/curriculum/index.md

 The first two supervised clinical practice experiences (SCPEs) are intentionally designed to place students into the real world of full-time patient care while in the midst of their didactic studies.
 Students are immersed in the experience of modern medical practice involving clinical reasoning, problem-solving, and accessing, interpreting, and applying high quality evidence-based information at the point-of-care.

 The first two SCPEs are designed to facilitate the clinical problem-solving emphasis of the program's experiential-based curriculum, empowering students with strong clinical perspectives for the remainder of their didactic studies and thus preparing them to grasp concepts of greater complexity.
 As a result, faculty are able to design and implement more complex learning experiences for the final two didactic semesters.
 Students are better prepared for and achieve greater depth of understanding resulting in better preparation to more fully engage in their final eight rotations thereafter.
-Family Medicine and Behavioral Health are chosen specifically to emphasize a relationship-centered, holistic approach to patient care.
+Family Medicine and Primary Care (Behavioral and Mental Health Care emphasis) are chosen specifically to emphasize a relationship-centered, holistic approach to patient care.

 - **Family Medicine Rotation:** This core clinical practice rotation provides an opportunity to learn, understand, and gain supervised experience in practicing the principles of Family Medicine.
 The focus of this rotation is holistic, outpatient-based, relationship-centered care of patients of all ages.
-Emphases include prevention and wellness, patient education, and comprehensive management of commonly encountered primary care conditions.
+Emphases include management of commonly encountered primary care conditions, evidence-based preventive practices, and patient education.
-- **Behavioral Health Rotation:** This core clinical practice rotation provides an opportunity to learn, understand, and gain supervised experience in practicing the principles of behavioral health.
-Areas of focus include health promotion and wellness as well as diagnosis and treatment of mental health disorers.
-A biopsychosocial approach to care is emphasized.
+- **Primary Care (Behavioral and Mental Health Care emphasis):** This core clinical practice rotation provides an opportunity to learn, understand, and gain supervised experience in practicing the principles of behavioral and mental health care.
+Areas of focus include diagnosis and treatment of mental health disorders (pharmacotherapeutic and psychotherapeutic), health promotion and wellness, and appreciating the dynamic birectional influences between the psychosocial and all aspects of health and disease.

 {{ page.backtotable }}